Crete: Second World War

 During World War II, the island was the scene of the Battle of Crete in May 1941.
 The initial 11-day battle was bloody and left more than 11,000 soldiers and civilians killed or wounded.
 As a result of the fierce resistance from both Allied forces and civilian Cretan locals, the invasion force suffered heavy casualties, and Adolf Hitler forbade further large-scale paratroop operations for the rest of the war.

 During the initial and subsequent occupation, German firing squads routinely executed male civilians in reprisal for the death of German soldiers; civilians were rounded up randomly in local villages for the mass killings, such as at the Massacre of Kondomari and the Viannos massacres.
 Two German generals were later tried and executed for their roles in the killing of 3,000 of the island's inhabitants.

+Following the collapse of fronts elsewhere in Europe, German forces evacuated most of Crete in October 1944 leaving an area including Chania under occupation.
+The following year the day after VE Day the remaining Germans under Generalmajor Hans-Georg Benthack surrendered at Knossos to British Major-General Colin Callander, refusing to surrender to the Greek army, for fear of retaliations.